 Here’s my speech, first in English, then in Japanese.
 An embarrassing but I think, necessary addition to the blog.
 Now only ten days left…

 I went to the burger place today.
 The burger place that is 5 minutes ride from my house and directly opposite the 24 hour internet cafe I used a few times a week for the first month I was here.
 The burger place that my (and Ashley’s) students rave about constantly.
 The burger place that I didn’t even know existed until last week.
 For a while now I’ve considered my neighbourhood to be somewhat lacking in good food options.
-When I first got here it was far too hot to keep any of my clothes on, let alone cook, so I spent most of my time eating at and from establishments in the nearby vicinity.
-This more or less meant some ok ramen, some awful ramen or some sushi or deep-fried-you-name-it-because-I-don’t-bloody-know-what-it-is from the local supermarket.
+When I first got here it was far too hot to keep any of my clothes on, let alone cook, so I spent most of my time eating at establishments in the nearby vicinity.
+This more-or-less meant some ok ramen, some awful ramen or some sushi or deep-fried-you-name-it-because-I-don’t-know-what-it-is from the local supermarket.
 But then, I didn’t know about the burger place did I?
 Or the yakitori (meat kebabs, basically) place at the end of my road which is always full and apparently, rather amazing.
-Or indeed, the Korean-style grill house a couple of blocks over which I visited on Saturday night and ate my bodyweight in delicious fatty bloody marbled beef steak (man, I love being a carnivore).
+Or indeed, the Korean-style grill house a couple of blocks over which I visited on Saturday night and ate my body weight in delicious marbled beef steak.

 Now I could get annoyed about this.
 Why do I keep missing out on the things that are important to me, I could think to myself, and it would be true in my case; relationships torn apart, friendships put on hold, funerals, weddings and birthdays missed, finding burger and yakitori places too late.
 My own answer to this was just an argument to support the reason I’m out here – for a challenge – but a rather brilliant and inspiring article I read recently seemed to acknowledge the above question: